Semantic SEO: Your Website is a Goldmine with On-Site SEO 2.0

 Now what about other relations?
 What if the story is related to another one from outside Europe or one that is not about business directly?

-A reader keen on reading the latest energy and fuel news would not find anything of interest anymore amidst bizarre stories.
+A reader keen on reading the latest energy and fuel news would not find anything of interest anymore amidst sometimes bizarre (think crime or celebrities) and mostly off-topic stories.

-Celebrity and crime coverage from Europe about a father hiding his daughter in a cellar for over 20 years or singer Amy Whinehouse and her legal problems.
+This is an actual example!
+The UK fuel story has been grouped with celebrity and crime coverage from Europe about a father hiding his daughter in a cellar for over 20 years and singer Amy Whinehouse and her legal problems.

 With semantic SEO implemented on your website you can make the reader find several stories related to this one, automatically.